Potassium dichromate: Production

-Reaction
+Structure

+The solid crystallizes as two polymorphs.
+These salts are soluble in water, and the dissolution process it ionizes, releasing Cr2O7(2-).
+Thus in aqueous solution, it is the dichromate ion that matters in terms of chemical reactions and environmental impact.
+This anion is a corner-shared bitetrahedron, resembling pyrophosphate.

+Reactions

-Potassium dichromate is an oxidising agent in organic chemistry, and is milder than potassium permanganate.
+Potassium dichromate is an oxidising agent in organic chemistry.
+It is milder and more selective than potassium permanganate.
 It is used to oxidize alcohols.
 It converts primary alcohols into aldehydes and, under more forcing conditions, into carboxylic acids.
 In contrast, potassium permanganate tends to give carboxylic acids as the sole products.
 Secondary alcohols are converted into ketones.
-For example, menthone may be prepared by oxidation of menthol with acidified dichromate.
+For example, menthone may be prepared by oxidation of menthol when treated with acidified solution of dichromate.
 Tertiary alcohols cannot be oxidized.

-In an aqueous solution the color change exhibited can be used to test for distinguishing aldehydes from ketones.
-Aldehydes reduce dichromate from the +6 to the +3 oxidation state, changing color from orange to green.
-This color change arises because the aldehyde can be oxidized to the corresponding carboxylic acid.
-A ketone will show no such change because it cannot be oxidized further, and so the solution will remain orange.

 When heated strongly, it decomposes with the evolution of oxygen.